 The United States has steadily increased its support of counter-insurgency campaigns by the government of Pakistan through direct military aid and training, and compensation for assistance to the US war in Afghanistan.
 The US has also used Pakistan as a major supply route for weapons, fuel, and material into Afghanistan, in addition to launching cross border attacks into Afghanistan from Pakistan’s territory.

 This increased US support has coincided with a dramatic escalation of the conflict between local Pakistani insurgents and their government.
 Most of the fighting is concentrated in the Northwest, near the border with Afghanistan, but the bloodshed not infrequently affects civilians throughout Pakistan.

 The US began its semi-covert campaign of drone strikes in 2004 to kill Al Qaeda and Taliban forces based in Northern Pakistan.
 The strikes are obscured by secrecy and are of questionable legality.
 There is also a debate about who and how many have been killed in the strikes.
 According to the highest estimates, these strikes have killed between 2,000 and 3,800 people as of early January 2015.

-Almost 57,000 Pakistanis – combatants and non-combatants – have been killed since 2001.
-Of these, about 21,500 are civilians.
-Nearly 40,000 civilians have been wounded.
+Over 61,000 Pakistanis – combatants and non-combatants – have been killed since 2001.
+Of these, about 22,100 are civilians.
+Over 40,000 civilians have been wounded.
 There are about 1.4 million refugees or internally displaced Pakistanis.

 A major war, with US support and participation, has been ongoing in Pakistan.